 To watch more videos about completing your application, please check out our playlist.

 For more guidance on how to define your initiative, check out our comprehensive guide sheet

 To be eligible to receive Community Investment Funds, organizations must:

-- Be a registered charity or non-profit.
+- Be a registered charity or non-profit, in the country of origin.
 U.S. applications must include a W9 form.

 The following are ineligible for Community Investment funding:

 - Organizations or projects that conflict with Nutrien’s interests and values

 - Organizations that discriminate based on culture, gender, sexuality, color, language, national or social origin, economic status, religion, political or other conscientiously held beliefs